Family and Carer Groups

 A suite of group activities conducted over a number of weeks.
 For example, ‘Building a Future’ and ‘Family Connections’ programs are for carers.

-A number of our programs are tailored for indigenous people.
+A number of our programs are tailored for Aboriginal people.

 WHO IS A CARER?

 A carer is a person who is unpaid and provides ongoing care or assistance to another person.

 They may work full-time or balance both a job and their caring responsibilities.
 Some may live with the person they care for, some live independently.

 They come from all walks of life, all cultures and faiths, in all shapes and sizes and a range of ages.